wanchichen/mnlp_hw3/nlp/DRW/README.md

 Although these deployed NLP models provide a useful service to customers and businesses, there are significant challenges in providing the intellectual property of the creators of these models.
 Clients can use a process known as distillation to steal the parameters of the model to use for themselves.
 In this process, the attacker sends carefully designed queries to the API, specifically to learn the parameters of the model for malicious uses.
 Past attempts to prevent these attacks have involved the use of watermarking, in which a secret logo or signature is embedded in the model.
 In the event of a possible theft, a model owner can detect the watermark in the stolen model to establish ownership.
 However, these watermarks typically do not apply to NLP models, and they are invasive and fragile within their models.

-Recently Zhao et al presents the protection method of NLP models from distillation through Distillation-Resistant Watermarking (DRW), published at EMNLP 2022.
+Recently Zhao et al presents the protection method of NLP models from distillation through Distillation-Resistant Watermarking (DRW), in a [paper][1] published at EMNLP 2022.
 DRW allows for training independence, flexibility, effectiveness, and scalability.
 This paper explains the technique behind DRW, as well as four tasks the researchers performed in order to evaluate its effectiveness.

 Paper: <https://arxiv.org/abs/2210.03312>
 Code: <https://github.com/xuandongzhao/drw>